 Admission data indicates that Rhodes College regularly accepts students with ACT's of 27 and above.
 Successful applicants typically send ACT scores in the top 15 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 24 in some instances.
 Prospective students submitting an ACT composite of 30 or higher should be in the upper half of applicants - and students with a 32 and above have very competitive chances.
-The school ranks #0 in Tennessee for highest average ACT composite score.
-Scoring well on the ACT is very important as 79 percent of applicants submit ACT scores to Rhodes College.
+The school ranks #2 in Tennessee and #127 in the U.S. for highest average ACT composite score.
+Scoring well on the ACT is very important as 75 percent of applicants submit ACT scores to Rhodes College.

-You will need exceptionally good grades to get into Rhodes College.
-The average high school GPA of the admitted freshman class at Rhodes College was 3.78 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
-The school ranks #0 in Tennessee for highest average GPA.
+Applicants require exceptionally good grades to get into Rhodes College.
+The average high school GPA of the admitted freshman class at Rhodes College was 3.9 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #2 in Tennessee for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Rhodes College accepts 51% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|

-82% of Rhodes College freshman were in the top twenty five percent of their high school graduating class.
+53% of Rhodes College freshman were in the top ten percent of their high school graduating class.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to Rhodes College and what considerations affect admission decisions?
+What are the requirements for admission to Rhodes College and what student information is used for admission decisions?

 |High School GPA||Required|